5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 You will need the following to be able to do this tutorial:

 - Basic knowledge of Machine Learning and Statistics
-- A hands on knowledge of Driverless AI environment
+- A hands on knowledge of the Driverless AI environment
 - Basic knowledge of Driverless AI or completion of the following tutorial: [Automatic Machine Learning Introduction with Drivereless AI](https://training.h2o.ai/products/tutorial-1a-automatic-machine-learning-introduction-with-driverless-ai)
 - A **Two-Hour Test Drive session** : Test Drive is H2O.ai's Driverless AI on the AWS Cloud.
 No need to download software.
 Explore all the features and benefits of the H2O Automatic Learning Platform.
   - Need a **Two-Hour Test Drive** session?
 Follow the instructions on [this quick tutorial](https://training.h2o.ai/products/tutorial-0-getting-started-with-driverless-ai-test-drive) to get a Test Drive session started.